 When it comes to kids’ activities, most Spanish cities, towns, and villages run regular children’s events and festivals.
 In big cities, a good source of information is the Guia del Ocio, which has a section on children’s entertainment.
 Even if you don’t speak Spanish, its list of theme parks, children’s films, plays and suitable museums is a useful starting point.

-Theme parks and funfairs for your kids in Barcelona
+Theme parks and funfairs in Barcelona

-In complete contrast to Port Aventura, just behind Barcelona, is this more-than-hundred-year-old funfair.
+In complete contrast to PortAventura World, Tibidabo is a funfair that’s over a hundred years old.
 Sitting on the highest point of the city, the ride on the funicular railway is a must.
 It’s a great choice if you have younger children, as there are plenty of tame (yet exciting) rides.